About Beast Core

 Figure 18.
 Bridge of the USS Never Sleeps

 Note: The following actions are using a PC.
-Mobile and Apple hardware my differ.
+Mobile and Apple hardware may differ.

-As you approach the door and move it, the next room or corridor opens before you.
+As you approach the door and move through it, the next room or corridor opens before you.

 Figure 21.
 From Bridge to Rack Room 1